 Repeated measures

-If one or more whole measures are repeated, a measure repeat MAY be used.
+If one or more whole measures are repeated, a measure repeat can be used.

 The measure to be repeated MUST end with a bar line.
 The lower-case character i MUST occur immediately after this bar line, and MUST be immediately followed by another bar line.
 There MUST NOT be any other characters between these two bar lines.